cvc5/cvc5/src/rewriter/README.md

 ## Changes from Previous Works

-In comparison to
-[fmcad22](https://ieeexplore.ieee.org/abstract/document/10026573), the following changes are made
+Further documentation about the RARE language can be found in [FMCAD 22/Reconstructing Fine-Grained Proofs of Rewrites Using a Domain-Specific Language](https://ieeexplore.ieee.org/document/10026573).
+The following changes have been made since the original publication:
 * `let` expressions are removed and replaced by `def`, which allow symbols to be shared across the condition, match, and target terms.
 * `const` modifier is removed. `const` existed in some previous works and in